 - dry mouth – try chewing sugar-free gum or sucking sugar-free sweets.
 Your doctor may also prescribe an artificial saliva substitute to keep your mouth moist.
 This comes as a spray, gel or lozenge.

 - breathing problems – speak to your doctor, as starting with a lower dose and increasing it gradually can help prevent breathing problems.

 Don't take any other medicines to treat the side effects of morphine without speaking to your pharmacist or doctor.

 Pregnancy and breastfeeding

-Morphine isn't thought to be safe to take during pregnancy and while breastfeeding.
+Morphine is generally not recommended during pregnancy and while breastfeeding.